Geertsky/dracut-bambini/README.md

 The initramfs image can be built using the following command:

 ```
-sudo dracut -NM $(python /usr/lib/dracut/modules.d/94bambini/print-python-includes.py) -a "bambini network lvm systemd-resolved" ansible-bambini-initramfs-$(uname -r).img $(uname -r)
+sudo dracut -NM -a "bambini network lvm systemd-resolved" ansible-bambini-initramfs-$(uname -r).img $(uname -r)
 ```
-_NOTE: The output of the `print-python-includes.py` should be reviewed.
-Currently, only/all the paths starting with `/home` are excluded.
-This might be too restrictive or possibly not restrictive enough.
-The `exclude` array should be modified accordingly_
+_NOTE: When your python `sys.path` contains additional includes out of the scope of the default sys.path you'll have to exclude them by adding a regex to the excludes list in `/usr/lib/dracut/94bambini/print-python-includes.py`_

 Booting the ansible-bambini-initramfs
 -------------------------------------
 The initramfs file together with it's kernel need to be fed to the server by any way possible.
 For instance: PXE, qemu/kvm Direct kernel boot, customized grub.